spiral/docs/odm/oop.md

 dump($user);
 ```

-As in other cases DocumentEntity data will set using atomic operataions:
+As in other cases DocumentEntity data will be set using atomic operataions:

 ```
 atomics:dynamic = array(1)